Formation and Evolution of Compact Object Binaries in AGN Disks: Results

 Figure~\ref{fig:detection_mass} shows the normalized detection rate in the binary mass vs mass ratio plane for several models in Table~\ref{table_results}.
 The normalized detection rate is calculated as the product of the merger rate and the detection volume (e.g. Eq.~6 of \citet{TheLIGO12}).
 We use the noise spectral density from the calibrated sensitivity spectra of aLIGO-Handford on 2018 November 8 \citep{Kissel18}.
 Note that our simulations can only roughly estimate the total binary mass and mass ratio distribution of mergers since we do not take into account the exchange interactions during binary-single and binary-binary interactions.

 In Figure~\ref{fig:detection_mass} panel (a), we have overlaid the mass distribution of the observed LIGO/VIRGO sources during the O1 and O2 observing runs (gray points).
 Interestingly, despite the fact that the expected maximum BH mass at birth is limited to $\lesssim 15\,\Msun$ due to the solar metallicity environment in galactic nuclei, our results in Figure~\ref{fig:detection_mass} suggest that the total mass of the detectable merging binaries in AGN extends to masses of $250\,\Msun$.
-This is beyond the mass of the detected sources announced to date.
+This is beyond the mass of the detected sources announced to date \citep[but also see][]{Udall19}.
+In the fiducial model, the fraction of mergers with $m_\mathrm{bin}>200\,\Msun$ is $8.1\%$, that with $q<0.1$ is $2.8\%$, and that with $m_\mathrm{bin}>200\,\Msun$ and $q<0.1$ is $2.2\%$.
+If such mergers will be discovered in the future, it can be a possible signature that mergers are originating in AGN disks.

 The hardening of the mass function of mergers in AGN migration traps, if they exist, was previously pointed out by \citet{Yang19a}.
 Our results confirm the assumption on the existence of a region similar to a migration at $\sim$0.01\,pc.
 The hardening of the mass function seen in Figure~\ref{fig:merged_mass} is more prominent than previously thought, due to the relatively high likelihood of multiple generations of mergers.